 The following unaudited pro forma condensed financial statements reflect the financial position of the Company as of June 30, 1995 and the results of its operations for the fiscal year ended September 30, 1994 and the nine months ended June 30, 1995 and 1994, both historically and on a pro forma basis, giving effect to the Energy Industries Sale as if it had been consummated as of June 30, 1995, in the case of the balance sheet, and November 1, 1993, the effective date of the Energy Industries acquisition by the Company, in the case of the income statements.
-The unaudited pro forma condensed financial statements also give effect to (a) the Company's decision to retain its marine protein operations as a continuing operation, (b) the sale of the Company's remaining domestic oil and gas operations which were sold in August 1995 and (c) the proposed sale of Cimarron.
-These unaudited pro forma condensed financial statements should be read in conjunction with the historical consolidated financial statements of the Company and related notes and "Management's Discussion and Analysis of Results of Operations and Financial Conditions" contained in the Company's Annual Report on Form 10-K for the year ended September 30, 1994 and the Company's reclassified consolidated financial statements for fiscal years ended September 30, 1992, 1993 and 1994 to reflect the marine protein operations as continuing operations for those periods contained in the Company's Form 8-K dated November 13, 1995.
-The unaudited pro forma condensed financial statements set forth below are not necessarily indicative of what the actual results of operations would have been had these events occurred as of the dates indicated and is not intended to be a projection of future results.
+The unaudited pro forma condensed financial statements also give effect to (a) the Company's decision to retain its marine protein operations as a continuing operation and (b) the sale of the Company's domestic oil and gas operations which were sold in August 1995.
+These unaudited pro forma condensed financial statements should be read in conjunction with the historical consolidated financial statements of the Company and related notes and "Management's Discussion and Analysis of Results of Operations and Financial Conditions" contained in the Company's Annual Report on Form 10-K for the vear ended September 30, 1994.
+The unaudited pro forma condensed financial statements set forth below are not necessarily indicative of what the actual results of operations would have been had these events occurred as of the dates indicated.